 Plant Poke Milkweed (Asclepias exaltata) for Monarchs, Swallowtails, Skippers

 Poke or Tall Milkweed (Asclepias exaltata) is a rarity in the milkweed family.
 It defies its sun-loving relatives and prefers the shady areas of your garden.
 Delicate white flowers drooping on tall, green-purplish stalks attract adult egg-laying Monarchs, Great Spangled Fritillaries, Tiger Swallowtails, Skippers and Pearl Crescents.
-Poke Milkweed, toxic in large doses to most creatures, is an ideal host plant for Monarch caterpillars.
+Asclepias exaltata, toxic in large doses to most creatures, is an ideal host plant for Monarch caterpillars.
 But butterflies are not the only garden visitors that love Poke Milkweed; Bumblebees and other pollinators are especially fond of it!

 This low-maintenance, quick-growing native grows wild in most of the Eastern US and Canada, primarily in damp, shady edges of clearings, or on shorelines of ponds and other waterways.